benjagm/benjagm-page/index.md

 ## Current Work

-I am currently working at <b>Banco Santander</b> in the Data & AI Division leveraging the power of Communities to accelerate the AI Strategy.
+I am currently working at **Banco Santander** in the Data & AI Division leveraging the power of Communities to accelerate the Bank's AI Strategy.

 **These quotes reflect my values:**